scmiri/Getting-and-Cleaning-Data-Project/CodeBook.md

 Transformation to the raw data labels:
 --------------------------------------
-To improve readability of the feature labels, the following are the main transformation performed to the raw data labels: o	leading 't' replaced with 'time' o	leading 'f' replaced with 'frequency' o	replaced abbreviation with full word: Accelerometer(Acc), Gyroscope(Gyro), Magnitude(Mag) o	removed redundant Body in naming
+To improve readability of the feature labels, the following are the main transformation performed to the raw data labels:
+- leading 't' replaced with 'time'
+- leading 'f' replaced with 'frequency'
+- replaced abbreviation with full word: Accelerometer(Acc), Gyroscope(Gyro), Magnitude(Mag)
+- removed redundant Body in naming